pippim/pippim.github.io/tcm.md

     <button id="tcm_webpage_info" title="Webpage information - Front Matter"></button>
 </div>

+The ***Webpage Information*** Button displays
-Displays Jekyll Front Matter for the current webpage.
-This is formatted as YAML key/value pairs.
+Jekyll Front Matter for the current webpage on the
+{{ site.title }} website.
+Front matter is internally
+stored as YAML key/value pairs at the top of each page.

+Comments and
+blank lines are not displayed.
+The total number of lines count *may* include comments and blank lines which are not displayed in the window.

+The Webpage Information window contents are displayed below:

 <div id="tcm_doc_webpage"></div>

-Notice the total number of lines includes comments and blank lines which are not displayed in the window.
+There is not much information on this current page window.
+If you were to navigate to a blog post (in the "Answers" section), then you would see a lot more Front Matter.

 <style>
 #tcm_doc_webpage {